 So if you are under pressure to decide whether to suspend, what factors and risks should you have in mind?

-- Where you do reach a decision to suspend, then there must be some evidence to indicate there is cause for concern about the issue in question.
+- Consider the evidence: Where you do reach a decision to suspend, then there must be some evidence to indicate there is cause for concern about the issue in question.
 A bare allegation should not lead straight to suspension without some indication that the allegation has some credibility.
-Clearly you are not going to wait for the outcome of a full disciplinary investigation before deciding whether to suspend; but the reasonable employer will want at least to understand that there is some evidence to back up the allegation.
+Clearly you are not going to wait for the outcome of a full disciplinary investigation before deciding whether to suspend, but the reasonable employer will want at least to understand that there is some evidence to back up the allegation.

-- An employee can resign under circumstances of constructive dismissal;
+- An employee can resign under circumstances of constructive dismissal.

-- An employee can claim that the decision to suspend was so devastating that it caused her/him psychiatric injury;
+- An employee can claim that the decision to suspend was so devastating that it caused her/him psychiatric injury

 - Discrimination claims may arise.